CraneLogic/Finance-Cockpit/README.md

 - User management and role-based access
 - Notifications and alerts
 - Comparison views (period over period)
-- Write operations (with proper authentication and authorization)
+- More write operations (with proper authentication and authorization)

 ## License